GFargo/Bark/Readme.md

-# LYCOS Bark
+# Bark

 An exploration into the Reactive Framework [Meteor.js](http://www.meteor.com).

 ### Installation

-To get Lycos Bark up and running on your local machine you first need to install meteor:
+To get Bark up and running on your local machine you first need to install meteor:

 #####OSX/Linux#####